revagomes/website/designs/blog/14-deploying-to-linode.md

 [3]: http://socket.io/

+# Do I need to sign up with Linode?

+Short answer: no. Linode will be providing VPSs during the competition and judging period for teams as a deploy option.
+More details before the competition.

 # Pick your Linux distro

 Linode has a [choice of Linux distribution][4].
 This blog post will be using